weina1117/weina1117.github.io/_posts/2016-12-8-CSAPP-Chapter3.md

 * Virtual addresses
   Make the memory model looks like a very large byte array

+A single machine instruction performs only a very elementary operation.
+The compiler must deal with the sequences of these instructions to implement program constructs such as arithmetic expression evaluation, loops, or procedure calls and returns.

+##### Notes on Formatting

+All of the lines beginning with '.' are directives to guide the assembler and linker, we can ignore these.

 3.3 Data Formats
 ----------------

+Term "word": 16-bit data type
+Term "double words": 32-bit data quantities
+Term "quad words": 64-bit quantities

 3.4 Accessing Information
 -------------------------

+An x86-64 CPU contains a set of 16 general-purpose registers storing 64-bit values.
+These registers are used to store integer data as well as pointers, starting with %r, but following different naming conventions.

+##### Operand Specifiers

+Most instructions have one or more operands, which shows the source value caused by the operand or tell us the destination location of the result.

+Three main operands:
+* immediate, constant values.
+* register, denote the contents of a register.
+* memory reference (effective address), in which we access the memory location according to a computed address.

+##### Data Movement Instructions

+Mostly used movement is copy data from one location to another.Operand notation makes this process much easier.